cultureandempire/cultureandempire.github.io/cande.md

 * The *rising bar attack*, where unattainably high standards of proof are demanded from investigators who propose alternate theories.

-* The *toxic chalice attack*, where investigators who cast doubt on the official story are fired or moved to other work, while those who promote the official story are promoted.
+* The *revolving door attack*, where investigators who cast doubt on the official story are fired or moved to other work, while those who promote the official story are promoted.

 * The *rubber hose attack*, where tenacious investigators are simply removed from the picture, by  bribery, blackmail, or force.

 * The *broken chair attack*, where official investigations are controlled by key individuals who ensure the outcome upholds the official theory.

-* The *reductio ad absurdum*, where exaggerated "crazy" theories based on clearly flawed evidence and reasoning are promoted, to discredit plausible theories.
+* The *reductio ad absurdum*, where exaggerated "crazy" theories based on clearly flawed evidence and reasoning are widely promoted, to discredit plausible theories.

 * The *crazy chaff attack*, where the public is overwhelmed by attractive and yet flawed theories, making it hard for valid investigators to gain any audience.

-* The *cold trail attack*, where an official investigation is delayed until it is too late for evidence and witnesses to have survived.
+* The *cold trail attack*, where an official investigation is delayed until it is too late for evidence and witnesses to have survived the inevitable accidents.

 * The *embrace and extinguish attack*, where an official investigation is started and then its findings are delayed for years, or indefinitely.